-The eastern part of today's Egypt is just the sterile Sahara desert.
+The western part of today's Egypt is just the sterile Sahara desert.
 Archaeology has shown that long before and during the Later Stone Age (neoliticum, beginning around 6.000 B.C.) people lived here as hunters and had a type of culture which to a big part was very similar to the one by the Nile (Hoffman: Egypt Before the Pharaohs" 1979).

-Furthermore, ancient rock art in the western mountains show hunters, pray and dometicated ani- mals, but the lack of dwelling and tombs makes it all difficult to date the single remains.
+Furthermore, ancient rock art in the mountains show hunters, pray and dometicated ani- mals, but the lack of dwelling and tombs makes it all difficult to date the single remains.
 Scholars estimate within a span of 10.000 to 3.000 years BC.
 Nontheless this clearly indicates that this region which then was a savannah, provided the Nile Valley with immigrants and possibly vice versa.
 As late as during the Old Kingdom these so called "sand dwellers" (Egyptian name) were many enough to disurb the state by the Nile which had to take military actions against them bringing back prisoners and live stock to Egypt.

 In the ealiest days the people by the Nile were hunters too, but had additional skills compared to their neighbors in the deserts.
 They were used to water and used boats and rafts, could catch fowl, fish and hunted game like crocodiles and hippos.